-Usually the tricky sections are very short , perhaps no more then 10 m.
-In a rare circumstances due to some heavy landslide or heavy rain these tricky sections may extend a few kms.
-By and large the trip will be smooth.
+Usually the tricky sections are very short, perhaps no more then 10 m.
+In rare circumstances, due to a heavy landslide or heavy rain, these tricky sections may extend to a few kilometers.
+By and large, however, the trip will be smooth.

-Of all the sections, handling Heavy Slush, Sand, Hard snow, Violet Stream will pose the greatest challenge.
-Rest are easily negotiable.
+Of all the sections, handling Heavy Slush, Sand, Hard snow or a violent Stream will pose the greatest challenge.
+The remaining are easily negotiable.

 Basic SUV Driving Tips For Ladakh

-a) While Parking your vehicle in the hills, use both gear and hand brake.
-Never depend on hand brake alone.
+- While Parking your vehicle in the hills, use both the gear and the hand brake.
+Never depend on the hand brake alone.

-b) Get a sense of ground clearance of your Car.
+- Get a sense of the ground clearance of your Car.
 You must do this before you hit a tricky section.

-c) Never use Brake to control the speed while descending.
-You must use a lower gear and brake combination to control your speed on descents.
+- Never use the brake to control the speed while descending.
+You must use a combination of lower gear and brake to control your speed on descents.

-e) Maintain a steady momentum, it should neither be too slow or too fast.
-If it is too fast, you can damage your vehicle under body and if is too slow, you may get stuck.
+- Maintain a steady momentum, it should neither be too slow or too fast.
+If it is too fast, you can damage your vehicle’s under body and if is too slow, you may get stuck.
 It is all about judgment.
-For Diesel Vehicle, maintain Engine RPM above between 2200 to 3000
+For Diesel Vehicle, maintain Engine RPM between 2200 to 3000.

-f) Reverse gear is more powerful then 1st gear, If your car is not moving forward, reverse it, inspect the obstacle and start again
+- Reverse gear is more powerful than the1st gear, If your car is not moving forward, reverse it, inspect the obstacle and start again.

 Handling Tricky Sections